 The Drug Abuse Resistance Education (D.A.R.E.) program is a 10-week curriculum taught in 5th grade at all the city elementary schools as well as St. Mary Elementary School.
 Several officer instructors divide the responsibility of teaching the classes.
 The D.A.R.E. program has been around since the mid-1980s, but it has undergone several major curriculum updates.
 It focuses on how students can avoid drugs, make smart decisions, and exercise self-control with confidence when faced with a bad situation.
+The D.A.R.E. program not only provides education on good decision making skills but also builds positive relationships between the officers and the students.
 The program in taught in hundreds of cities and counties across the United States and in 49 countries around the world.

 In the following video, Community Resource Officer Gretchen Morgan with the Paducah Police Department talks about D.A.R.E.